redhat-et/microshift-demos/demos/ostree-demo/README.md

 ### Deploying workloads, connecting to Advanced Cluster Manager

 For security reasons, production systems should not allow remote access via SSH or Kube API (e.g. `kubectl` or `oc`).
-Instead, you should use a device management agent of your choice to pull updates from your management system and apply them locally, for example to drop your workload's manifests into `/var/lib/microshift/manifests` and restart the MicroShift service.
+Instead, you should use a device management agent of your choice to pull updates from your management system and apply them locally, for example to drop your workload's manifests into `/etc/microshift/manifests` with a `kustomization.yaml` and restart the MicroShift service.

 For this demo, we'll use [Transmission](https://github.com/redhat-et/transmission) agent as lightweight way of configuring the devices using GitOps.
 Note the blueprint v0.0.3 already added this agent.
 On the VM, check that Transmission service is running: